 Sledding in Yyteri

-Dig out your sled and head to Yyteri to enjoy the joys of winter!
-The Keisarinpankki sledding hill offers thrilling speeds.
-The sledding hill is about a 100-meter walk from the Yyteri Visitor Centre.
+Grab a sled or a snowracer and head to Yyteri to experience the joys of winter.
+Yyteri’s sledding hill guarantees thrilling speed.
+The sledding hill is located about 100 metres away from the Yyteri Visitor Centre.

-The valuable and delicate lyme grass helps protect our fragile dunes.
-That’s why a dedicated sledding hill has been designated, and sledding on other dunes is not allowed.
+The valuable and fragile lyme grass protects our delicate dunes.
+For this reason, a hill has been designated for sledding, and sledding on other dunes is not allowed.

-The snow-covered sledding hill is maintained by the City of Pori.
-However, sledding in Yyteri is at your own risk.
+The City of Pori is responsible for maintaining the sledding hill.
+However, sledding in Yyteri is done at the sled rider’s own risk.

 Why do we protect the dunes and lyme grass?

-The Yyteri dunes are a rare and valuable natural site, with most of the beach designated as a nature reserve.
-Only lyme grass can naturally bind the sand, and Yyteri’s beautiful dunes have formed and grown around lyme grass vegetation.
+Yyteri’s dunes are a very rare and valuable nature site, and the beach is a nature conservation area.
+Only lyme grass can naturally bind sand, and the beautiful dunes of Yyteri have formed and grown around lyme grass.
 That’s why walking on the dunes and trampling the lyme grass should be avoided.

 Some dunes have suffered damage, which is why they have been fenced off for protection.
-Lyme grass has been planted, and wind fences have been set up to reduce sand movement.
-Entering the fenced areas threatens the success of these conservation efforts.
+Lyme grass has been planted in the area, and wind fences have been put up to limit the movement of sand.
+Entering the fenced-off area jeopardises the success of these conservation efforts.
 Let’s enjoy Yyteri responsibly together.

-By taking care of this valuable dune area, we ensure it remains for future generations — thank you for being part of the effort!
+By protecting this valuable dune area, we can ensure that future generations will also be able to enjoy it – thank you for being part of the effort!